 6. Visit Restaurants Through Mountainside Hamlets Around Zermatt

 There are numerous hamlets to discover in the valleys and mountainsides surrounding Zermatt.
 These little settlements usually feature 10-20 traditional wooden alpine cottages and a couple of seasonal restaurants.

 We discovered a short journey that takes you through the charming hamlets of Furi, Z’mutt, Zum See, and Blatten.
-Prepare for a mountain restaurant crawl by taking your time at each of them.
+Prepare for a mountain restaurant crawl by taking time at each.
 Enjoy soaking up the fresh air and sun on the outside terraces with a nice meal and a drink in hand.

 See Related: Best Herschel Travel Bags

 Zermatt is a gourmet hotspot with six Michelin-starred restaurants and 20 Gault & Millau-awarded establishments.
 From Italian to Japanese, the alpine town provides diverse foods.